Yuhsuant1994/DataScienceTechInstitute/Optimization/Assignment 2/readme.md

+# Content

-# Optimization for below 3 functions using gradient based algorithm (in Python Scipy) and heuristic technique (in R GA)
+Optimization for below 3 functions using gradient based algorithm (in Python Scipy) and heuristic technique (in R GA)

 1. Banana (Rosenvrock) function
 2. Eggcrate function